- General Info

 Complete W4 tax form, present an original Government issued photo ID, original Social Security Card and sign required University paperwork/forms

-- Crimson Training: First Crimson Crew shift 4:00 – 7:00 pm. in the HUB schedule is listed.
-Required before area training.
+- Crimson Training: First Crimson Crew work shift located in the HUB schedule is listed.
+Crimson Crew training is required before area training begins.

 - Area specific training: Scheduled and determined by Area Manager

 |Location: The Hub|

 |Friday, July 1 8:00 am|

 |Crimson Crew Training Must be completed before first shift|